jrlomas/miro-extruder/README.md

 ## Important Assembly Notes

+- The right M3 button head screw the main body, rear body, and NEMA 14 motor mount is difficult to access when the extruder is fully assembled.
+It is recommended to install this screw before assembling the guilders and the front cover.
+The video guide demonstrates this process.
 - The **upper drive gear** should be installed **without** the set screw.
 - The **5mm x 20mm shaft** should be lubricated with EP2 grease.